sopier/djangobook-Updated-to-1.8/third-edition/_build/html/_sources/introduction.txt

 Introduction
 ============

-This year, it will be 30 years since I plugged the 5.25" DOS 3.3 disk into my school's very first Apple IIe computer and discovered BASIC.
+This year it will be 30 years since I plugged the 5.25" DOS 3.3 disk into my school's very first Apple IIe computer and discovered BASIC.

 In the intervening years I have written more lines of code than I could